interknighterrant/FigletPlasma6/README.md

   - Create the folder *FigletPlasma6*, enter into the folder
   - Edit > Paste the extracted folder *contents* and file *metadata.json*
   - Log out and Log back in, add the widget to your panel

-# About
-This widget uses the command line utilty figlet to create ASCII art versions of text you enter.
-The **Line Prefix Characters** option was added to easily use the ASCII art as comments for coding.

 # Examples
 ## Result of: Line Prefix Characters: *none*  -  Text: ```Example```  -  Font: *Big*  -  Limit Width: *unchecked*